colinjroberts/job-search-tools/README.md

-# job-search-tools
+# Job Search Tools - Tracking In-Terminal
-A terminal-based UI for organizing information related to a job search
+A terminal-based tool for organizing information related to a job search.

 ![](repo-images/job-search-tools-overview.gif)